qinggao68/Project-3-Financial-Models/README.md

 The purpose of this project is to build a various of different financial models using python.
 I built a Comparable Companies model, a DCF model, and a simple LBO model as in demonstration.

-Note: By no means are these models shown in here are to replaced the financial models you can build in excel.
-It is merely a supplemental tool that I hope will help speed up the initial valuation process, especially if your team has a handful of interested targets in the pipeline.

 ## Comparable Companies Analysis Model

 In this notebook, I used FinancialModelingPrep's API to retrieve a various of financial and valuation metrics for UHS, CVS, ANTM, CI, HUM, CNC, and MOH in the healthcare insurance space.
 Since, I am using a free API that is quite unstable, I am not able to retrieve all the valuation metrics for the selected companies all at once.
 If you are also using a free API, the best way to do this, is to comment all the other metrics, only retrieve the first metric, run it and write it to xlsx file, then repeat until you have all the valuation metrics you need for your comparable companies analysis model.